CSCI-40500-Fall-2025/Syllabus/syllabus.md

 ## Attendance

 Attendance is expected for *each and every class* meeting.
 The instructor will start the class on time, and students are expected to be present on time.
+If students are late or miss class, it is the student's responsibility to makeup any missed material.
+How students do that is up to them, but I suggest asking another student in the class.
+Please do not ask or email the instructor about information on any missed material due to missing or being late to class.
+Please come on time.

 ## Professional Presence &amp; Communication